 Myth: Production goes down in skin that’s too clean – it needs bacteria.

 While the role of bacteria in human health is an ever-expanding area of interest, there (at this point) appears to be no role for skin bacteria in vitamin D production.
 The only caveat on that may be when the skin health is compromised – but this is more about the function of the skin than disruption of normal skin bacteria.

-Fact: No, just in the skin.
+Fact: Vitamin D is only made in the skin.
+In sunlight.
 Other organs can convert it, but not the eyes.